sunnybala/sunnybala.github.io/_posts/2017-05-28-python-video-loop-detection.md

 <div style="text-align: center;"><img src="https://raw.githubusercontent.com/sunnybala/sunnybala.github.io/master/assets/identical.png" /></div>

-Great, we've made some cool glitch art.
-What actually appears to be happening is that these are just a bunch of artifacts in the frame coming from the fact that the video is compressed.
-Because of the lossy compression, two frames that originally were identical might get a little distored by this noise and will no longer be numerically the same (though they are visually).
+Great, we've made some cool glitch art!
+What actually appears to be happening is that these are just a bunch of differences in the frame coming from the fact that the video is compressed.
+Because of the compression, two frames that originally were identical might get a little distorted by this noise and will no longer be numerically the same (though they are visually).

 Above, when I stored the data in dictionaries, I hashed each image.
 The **hash** function will turn an image (an array) into an integer.
 If two images are exactly the same, the hash function will give us the same integer.
 If the two images are different, we'll get a different integer.
 The behavior we actually want is that that if two images are only *slightly* different we'll get the same exact integer.

 ## Perceptual Hashing
 There's a few different kinds of hashing that each have special use cases.
-Unlike other kinds of hashing, inputs that are close together will come out of the hash being identical.
+What we'll be looking at here is **perceptual hashing.** Unlike other kinds of hashing, inputs that are close together will come out of the hash being identical.
 A similar approach is apparently used by reverse image searching websites, which just crawl the web and hash images they come across.
 Since a given picture exists at ton of resolutions and croppings all over the internet, it's computationally convenient to check for other things that have the same hash.

 However, there's some new wrinkles because we aren't exactly dealing with images, but instead a series of images each one being 1/30th of a second apart.
 This means that our hash function needs to be:

-+ relaxed enough that a compressed and not compressed image both hash to the same number
++ relaxed enough that two frames differing only by compression noise hash to the same number
 + sensitive enough that a frame and the one right before it hash to different numbers

 This might be tricky.